kubernetes-sigs/gateway-api-inference-extension/site-src/guides/metrics.md

     Deploy the prometheus helm chart using this command:
      ```bash
         helm install prometheus prometheus-community/prometheus \
-         --namespace monitoring --create-namespace \
+         --namespace monitoring \
          -f https://github.com/kubernetes-sigs/gateway-api-inference-extension/raw/main/config/manifests/prometheus/values.yaml
      ```

-    You can add the prometheus data source to grafana following [This Guide](https://grafana.com/docs/grafana/latest/administration/data-source-management/)
+    You can add the prometheus data source to grafana following [This Guide](https://grafana.com/docs/grafana/latest/administration/data-source-management/).
     The prometheus server host is by default `http://prometheus-server`

     Notice that the given values file is very simple and will work directly after following the [Getting Started Guide](https://gateway-api-inference-extension.sigs.k8s.io/guides/), you might need to modify it